 Aside from sending emails, this protocol also acts as a safeguard to filter which message passes through.
 It regulates the limit of how many messages an account can send within a time frame.

-Below are the ports used by this protocol:
+Default SMTP port used by this protocol: